-- Empowering the Spirit: Education Resources to Support Reconciliation – developed by the ARPDC to provide support for all levels within school jurisdictions to increase awareness, understanding and application of First Nations, Métis and Inuit histories, perspectives and ways of knowing for the purpose of implementing treaty and residential schools education.
+- Empowering the Spirit and Education Resources to Support Reconciliation – developed by the Alberta Regional Professional Development Consortia.
+Provides support for all levels within school jurisdictions to increase awareness, understanding and application of First Nations, Métis and Inuit histories, perspectives and ways of knowing for the purpose of implementing Treaty and residential schools education.

 For parents and students

 - My Child’s Learning: A Parent Resource – information on Alberta’s curriculum, related information for the educational choices for your child, and preparing your child for transitions.

 - Safe and Caring Schools – a whole-school approach that describes how students, parents and school authorities have responsibilities for ensuring welcoming, caring, respectful and safe learning environments that respect diversity, nurture a sense of belonging and a positive sense of self.

 - Bullying Prevention – information on bullying, prevention and intervention.
 For enhancing relationships and conflict resolution, the first step is to talk with the classroom teacher.
 You may also contact the school principal.

 - Early Childhood Services (ECS) – Kindergarten and educational programming for children as young as 2 years old.

 - Diverse Learners – includes students who are gifted, have medical conditions or learning disabilities.
 Educating students with special education needs in inclusive settings is the first placement option to be considered by school authorities in consultation with parents, and when appropriate, the students.